lucasrijllart/word-of-the-day-bot/writeup.md

 I included some functional tests to ensure the connection to the WordsAPI was successful and that the entrypoints to the program were available too.

-For continuous integration (CI) I used a Github Action which ran the tests at every new commit pushed (more on Actions below).
+For continuous integration (CI) I wrote a Github action that runs the tests at every new commit pushed (more on Actions later).
 This ensured that a new piece of functionality wouldn't break existing functionality by regression testing features.

 I split modules into the following:
-1. entry points: run the program with a few different outcomes
+1. entrypoints: run the program with different configurations
 2. main: contains the overall process handling functions to kick off the program
 3. words: handling WordsAPI integration to retrieve a word and definition
 4. render: generating the HTML page from a template and rendering it into an image

 ## Instagram integration

+Now that we have a beautiful image, it needs to be posted to social media.

 Originally, I wanted to make this application post to Instagram just like the Merriam-Webster account.
 I did some reading around Instagram bots and APIs, but at the